Pinacoteca Nazionale di Bologna (National Gallery): the must-see picks

 It's almost like wandering through the lingering spirit of a church.

-And don't miss the room dedicated to the sinopias: the initial sketches that paved the way for those captivating frescoes.
+And don't miss the room dedicated to the sinopias, the initial sketches that inspired those captivating frescoes.

 If you haven't said wow yet, you will.

-But other masters are yet to come: Amico Aspertini's "Adoration of the Magi", Parmigianino with the "Pala di Santa Margherita", El Greco with an early work and Titian with the late work "Jesus crucified with the Good Thief".
+But other masters are yet to come: Amico Aspertini's "Adoration of the Magi", Parmigianino with the "Pala di Santa Margherita", El Greco with early work, and Titian with the late work "Jesus crucified with the Good Thief".

 All their paintings deserve your attention, but don't miss "The Madonna with Child Enthroned."
 Ludovico Carracci put Bologna and its towers in the background.
 It's like he plonked the scene right into reality.